goveiajoao/dfctl/README.md

     - [ ] Makefile in dots repo to quickly install and setup config for dfctl (so i just need to clone the dots repo and do make inside it)
     - [ ] "ignore" Command to ignore items in folder instance (.gitignore inside folder instances), same vibe as dep but for ignoring things in INSTANCES
     - [ ] Option in mk to create multiple instances at once and other one to just make the group name the folder instance name, like, ~/.config/tmux creates group tmux without you needing to do "dfctl mk tmux ~/.config/tmux"
-- After:
-    - Just review the code and add needed features